ratgdo/homekit-ratgdo/README.md

 ESP8266-based hardware.

 > [!IMPORTANT]
-> This is a work-in-progress implementation that is ready for beta testing only.
+> This is a work-in-progress implementation that is ready for *beta testing only*.
 I am pretty
 > sure it won't leave your garage open to thieves and light your cat on fire, but it might.
+>
+> Stability is a top priority, but you should expect to need to update your device from time to time
+> while this firmware is improved.
+This currently requires being able to physically connect a USB
+> wire to the RATGDO to flash new firmware.
+If that's not practical (or possible) for you, you may
+> want to wait for [over-the-air (OTA) updates](https://github.com/ratgdo/homekit-ratgdo/issues/20)
+> to be supported, or wait until better stability is promised.

 ## What does this firmware support?